CIP-RIU/brapi/inst/notes/BrAPI_notes.md

 - also different between the two: observationTimestamp vs observationTimeStamp
 - in response: observationVariableId should be: observationVariableDbId
 - unclear: if request is for observationLevel = plant: what should be returned if the observations are only at plot level (or all plantNumber = 0)?
 Just the corresponding fields or no observations for that observationUnit at all?
+- camelCase? observationUnits (comapare to: observationVariables)

+# studies observationVariables

+- it does not have paging parameters?
+Corrrect?
+Pagination object slots should all be set to zero.
+- from the first example several fields are missing after ontologyName like synonyms, contextOfUse.
+However in other cases they are simply set to empty strings (or null).
+So they should be listed in any case.
+- in response: name should be observationVariableName as in other similar cases.
+- for empty objects in method and scale should be {} - not: null